-Your surgeon will remove a damaged spinal disc and replace it with an artificial one during disc replacement surgery treatment.
+Your surgeon will remove a damaged spinal disc and replace it with an artificial one during disc replacement surgery.
 The cushions of rubber that are located between your vertebrae are called spinal disks.
 It allows your body to move, bend, and twist easily.
 There are three main types of artificial disc replacement surgery.
 These types of surgery use materials which include cobalt, titanium and stainless steel.
 These materials play a vital role in the longevity and function of the implant.
 Depending on the patient’s condition, the surgeon may decide the best treatment method.

 Disc replacement is appropriate for people who have normal spinal motion and little or no arthritis.
 Patients with taller spinal discs may make better candidates as compared to those with shorter discs.
 This is a major surgery with the success rate quite high.
-It has been observed that in more than 90 % of patients the artificial disc replacement lasts more than 10 years and most likely for the rest of one’s life.
+It has been observed that in more than 90% of patients the artificial disc replacement lasts more than 10 years and most likely for the rest of one’s life.
 According to simulated wear studies, artificial discs might last at least 40 years, and possibly up to 100.

-Who Needs to Undergo This Surgery?
+Who Needs to Undergo this Surgery?

 Certain factors may make you suitable this procedure that include: